 We hope to soon include reviews of books and multimedia relevant to the study of Muslim-Jewish relations prominently on the web page of Intertwined Worlds.
 Please check back soon, or read the profiles of our eminent advisory panel.

-Editor, Intertwined Worlds
+Founding Editor, Intertwined Worlds